By Kira Twitchell

 Approximately 14 miles (23 km) outside of modern-day Naples and southeast of Rome, Pompei is an archaeological wonder useful for learning how ancient cities functioned (Jashemski).
 In the 8th century B.C., Pompei fell under the influence of ancient Greek settlers.
 However, six centuries later, Pompei was overtaken by Rome in the 2nd century B.C.
 (Pompei).
 As seen in Figure 3, Pompei is located along the west coast of Italy.
 Due to Pompei’s beautiful location atop a hill with perfect site lines looking towards the coast, this city became an attraction for wealthy vacationers and travelers passing through.
 There were spas, taverns, brothels, many shops, bakeries and cafes, secret bars for gambling, food markets, an arena, and many public buildings.

 As Pompei is now known for, on August 24, 79 CE, Mount Vesuvius, just five miles from Pompei, erupted (Pompei).
 Over the course of the next day, volcanic debris including ash, pumice, and even small volcanic rocks still on fire, rained down on the city and the citizens.
 At the time of the eruption, Pompei had about 12,000 inhabitants, all caught in their daily life by the toxic gases and collapsing roofs (Pompei).
+Roofing material and second stories were destroyed, but oil candles, bedframes, dishware, marble fountains, and even people, were frozen in time, encapsulated in the hot ash.
 The sudden burial of the city in about 19 to 23 feet (6 to 7 meters) deep of ash and pumice stones preserved Pompei to nearly the state we can see today.
-Pompei was buried for about 17 centuries which is why it survived all this time, protected from weathering and vandalism (Jashemski).
+Pompei was buried in this volcanic debris and earth material for about 17 centuries which is why the materials and artifacts survived all this time, protected from weathering and vandalism (Jashemski).
 The site of Pompei was excavated in phases, the first being in 1748.
 The excavation was interrupted by WWII and bombing damage can be seen on site today.
 In 1951 excavation was resumed and still today they are carefully uncovering and documenting more of the city (Jashemski).

 2. Public spaces